THOMASELOVE/432-classes-2024/class01/README.md

 If you'd like to come, that would be great, and all of the information you need to buy tickets (they will **sell quickly**) is available by clicking the "Get Tickets" link at <https://www.hudsonplayers.com/>.
 Tickets are $15, and $12 for students and seniors.
 The theater is located at 41 South Oviatt Street, in Hudson, Ohio, about a 40-45 minute drive from the CWRU campus, east and south of Cleveland.

 Performances are February 2, 3, 9, 10, 11, 16, 17, 18, 23 and 24, 2024.
-Friday and Saturday night shows begin at 8 PM, and the two Sunday matinees start at 2 PM.
+Friday and Saturday night shows begin at 8 PM, and the two Sunday matinees (Feb 11 and 18) start at 2 PM.

 If you wouldn't like to come, that's **100% OK**.
 I have various professional roles (as a teacher, for example) where I have some nominal control over other people's happiness or work.
 If you're someone who interacts with me professionally, please feel no obligation to attend a show I'm in.
 Attending (or not attending) a show I'm in carries no weight with me at all in any professional capacity.